jiaxiaojunQAQ/jiaxiaojunQAQ.github.io/_pages/about.md

 # 🎉 News
 - *2023.12*: &nbsp; One paper on AI safety and robustness are accepted in AAAI2024.
+- *2023.10*: &nbsp; One Journal paper on Fast Adversarial Training is accepted to TIFS.

 # 📝 Publications